 Most of us have become accustomed to running on our stress response system on a daily basis.
-We stay engaged in some form of activity well into the evening and then find it difficult to unwind for sleep.
+We stay engaged in some form of activity well into the evening, and then find it difficult to unwind for sleep.
 When we are in this rhythm of stress and high activity, breathing rates and patterns change to account for the demands on the body.
 Poor breathing rates and patterns activate the stress response AND stress influences poor breathing or respiratory function.
-Years of this habitual pattern result in chronic insomnia and a host of other chronic illnesses.
+Years of this habitual pattern result in chronic insomnia and a host of other illnesses.

 As we begin to live like this during the day, we develop poor breathing habits while we sleep.
 This is called Sleep Disordered Breathing (SDB) and is not only prevalent in adults but children as well.
-The latest research on SDB in children is reports not only a myriad of health issues, but also behavioral changes impacting both home and school life.
+The latest research on SDB in children reports not only a myriad of health issues, but also behavioral changes impacting both home and school life.

-How breathing can help you sleep
+How breathing exercises can help you sleep

 Daily breathing exercises are a wonderful tool for improving sleep patterns resulting in a more restorative sleep.
 How we breathe plays a large role in balancing our Autonomic Nervous System (ANS) which is comprised of two systems that regulate our stress and relaxation responses.

 We can retrain our breathing back to its natural diaphragmatic breathing pattern.
-In doing so, we shift from breathing that stimulates the fight or flight response (the release of cortisol) to restful breathing that restores and supports the body’s natural relaxed state.
+In doing so, we shift from breathing that stimulates the fight or flight response (and the release of cortisol) to restful breathing that restores and supports the body’s natural relaxed state.
 Focusing on our breathing brings our mind into the present moment so we can evaluate the current situation more accurately and become more in tune with our bodies.

 Specific yoga breathing techniques are a wonderful tool to improve endocrine function and assist other physiological functions to help us get a good quality sleep.
-Guided breathing is recommended for relaxation, stress management, anxiety, fatigue, dental and sleep issues, heart health, proper digestive function, cognition, emotional self-regulation and so much more.
+Guided breathing is recommended for relaxation, stress management, anxiety, fatigue, sleep issues, heart health, proper digestive function, cognition, emotional self-regulation and so much more.

 The body follows a natural cycle called the circadian rhythm.
 Our body is performing various functions throughout this 24-hour cycle.
 When this cycle is interrupted, we begin to experience various hormone imbalances.

-How to use breathing for sleep
+How to use breathing exercises for sleep